ucpu/cage/README.md

 ## Ease of Use

 - ease of use here refers to single, easy to understand API
-- even that the engine depends on several libraries, they are all hidden behind the scene
+  - the engine depends on several 3rd-party libraries, but they are all abstracted away
+    - consistent types for all uses
   - the API consists of both functions and classes, whichever is more convenient
   - the API is not polluted by any unnecessary includes (not even the standard libraries)
+    - FAST compilations - fast debug-fix-compile-run iterations
+  - consistent naming scheme
+- performance is greatly appreciated, but good API is always preferred

 ## Portable

 - runs on Windows and Linux
   - MacOS does not have required OpenGL version, but is otherwise supported
 - self-contained
-  - all dependencies are accessed as git submodules and compiled in
+  - most dependencies are accessed as git submodules and compiled in
-  - (as much as possible - there are few package requirements on linux)
+  - there are just few package requirements on linux
-- the Core library has no dependencies on graphics or sound and is therefore suitable to run head-less
+- the Core library has no dependencies on graphics or sound and is therefore suitable to run head-less on servers

 ## Friendly Licensing

 - MIT license is short and easy to understand
 - commercial or not, closed source or open source, ... whatever :D
-- (be sure to also check out the licenses for all dependencies)
+- all 3rd-party licenses are copied to single redistribute directory during build configuration

 ## Notes